CA PAM received suspicious incoming connection popups from port scans

 Cause

 The PAM client opens sockets on local IPs and ports that built-in access methods like the SSH mindterm client or the PAM RDP client, or external clients configured in TCP/UDP services, connect to when an access session is started.
 A port on a local IP in general can be connected to by any other process running on the same server or workstation.
-If multiple users are logged in, user A in theory could connect to a listener port created for user B and thus get access to a target device to which user B has access.
+If multiple users are logged in, user A in theory could connect to a listener port created for user B and thus get access to a target device to which only user B was granted access.
 To protect against that the PAM client checks the process ID for the incoming socket connection and then checks the session that the process belongs to.
 If the process belongs to the same session that the PAM client is running in, it is allowed.
 If not, the PAM client pops up the warning.

 Resolution